kcjengr/qtpyvcp/docs/source/install/index.rst

    pypi_install
    dev_install
    bullseye
+   bookworm

 There are multiple ways to install QtPyVCP, either a development install, or a standard install from PyPi.
 Which one you choose depends on how you intend to use QtPyVCP.

 ..
 Warning::

-    QtPyVCP master branch is currently python3 only, there is no stable release for python3 yet if you need a stable release please download 0.3.19 the latest with python2 support
+    QtPyVCP main branch is currently python3 only, there is no stable release for python3 yet

 ..
 Note::